petr0max/petr0max/README.md

 ### Hi, I'm Mardin Wijaya a.k.a Petr0max 👋

-Passionate Backend Developer with experience DevOps and sometimes handle Frontend Developer, I'm focus on Java and Golang Development.
+Passionate Backend Developer with experience DevOps and sometimes handle Frontend Developer, I'm focus on Golang, Java & JavaScript Development.

 - :briefcase: I’m currently looking for a job Backend Developer.
 If you have information in these position, please feel free contact me
 - 🌱 I’m currently learning anything I can get my hands on!